JoannaKlosinska/joannaklosinska.github.io/_posts/2020-08-11-my-learning.markdown

 After that I started my adventure with <b>[Ruby on Rails Tutorial][ruby-on-rails-tutorial]</b> from Michael Hartl.
 This book is like a bible for beginner Ruby developer :) It takes time to do everything from this tutorial, but it's worth it.
 When you finish this book, you have complete and working application.

 Now I am trying to create working application on my own.
 It is also very good kind of learning for me.
-Of course I don't know everything now, so I need to googling some answers for my questions, watching tutorials on YouTube or asking experienced developers.
+Of course I don't know everything now, so sometimes I need to googling answers for my questions, watching tutorials on YouTube or asking experienced developers.

 I have a plan to write on this blog every new thing I learn :)